-- 1. The compensation committee is composed solely of independent directors and it directly retains an independent compensation consultant. - 2.
-Our named executive officers are prohibited from engaging in hedging transactions in company stock. - 3.
+- 1. The compensation committee is composed solely of independent directors and it directly retains an independent compensation consultant. - Our named executive officers are prohibited from engaging in hedging transactions in company stock. - 3.
 Our compensation policies are designed to avoid excessive or inappropriate risk-taking by our executives.
 The Compensation Risk Assessment in the Compensation Discussion and Analysis section of this proxy statement describes the compensation committee's assessment that the risk arising from our company-wide programs is reasonable and in the best interests of our stockholders. - 4.
 Our stockholders recommended a say-on-pay frequency of every three years, which was adopted by our board of directors in direct response to our stockholders' feedback.
-The compensation committee will continue to monitor our stockholders' views on compensation to determine if any changes in our policies are required.
+The compensation committee will continue to monitor our stockholders' views on compensation to determine if any changes in our policies are required. - 5.
+We grant equity in a manner that provides effective dilution management for our stockholders. - 6.
+The compensation committee meets in executive session without management. - 7.
+Our full board approves the compensation of our Chief Executive Officer.